-Because both the breed and the wines exhibit purebred character unmistakable for any other.
+Both the breed and wines exhibit purebred character unmistakable for any other.
 Both flourish from hands on attention and can transform any event into a celebration.

 Pug Wine was founded to create small lots of handcrafted ultra premium, single vineyard wines from California’s best grape growing regions.
 We believe there is no reason to make wine from anything other than great fruit harvested at its peak.

-Since its inaugural releases, Pug Wine has featured on two Sonoma County vineyards – Pug Pinot from Amber Ridge Vineyard and Pug Blanc, a Rhone style blend of Marsanne and Roussanne, from Saralee’s Vineyard.
+Since its inaugural releases, Pug Wine has featured wines from two Sonoma County vineyards: Pug Pinot from Amber Ridge Vineyard and Pug Blanc, a Rhone style blend of Marsanne and Roussanne, from Saralee’s Vineyard.
 These “cool climate” varietals reflect the unique soils and climate of the Russian River Valley.
 Each of these wines are handcrafted in very small lots and aged in French oak at the winery to produce wine that is well structured and vibrant in character.

 Why is Pinot Noir Winning the Hearts of Wine Lovers?

 … there are few wines as reliably food-friendly and delicious.
 We also find that Pinot is especially fun to linger over, so we’d open it when we got home and sip it through dinner.
 Good ones always seem like several bottles as they change through the night, and they’re great with a wide variety of dishes from salmon to roast chicken to lamb.

 – Dorothy J. Gaiter and John Brecher, wine critics, Wall Street Journal.